 Lady MacDonald Country Inn

-Lady MacDonald Country Inn is a bed and breakfast that sits in the Silvertip neighborhood at the base of Mount Lady MacDonald.
+Lady MacDonald Country Inn is a bed and breakfast near the Silvertip neighborhood at the base of Mount Lady MacDonald.
 Guests can expect a charming stay with the guest service expected from a bed and breakfast.
 Of course, homemade breakfast is served each morning in the solarium.

 Cabins have unique decorations, private bathrooms, fireplace, and cable TV.
 Free Wi-Fi can be found throughout the property.
-A communal parlor has a wood fireplace and presents a cozy location to relax.
+A communal parlor has a wood fireplace and a cozy relaxing location.
 Bed and Breakfast staff are a standout feature and provide excellent service.

 Check Rates